lambergmiki/rss2html/README.md

 With the help of <a href="https://www.npmjs.com/package/xml-js">xml-js</a>, RSS-URLs are processed and transformed into RSS feeds, packaged as simple HTML, ready to be embedded on your website.

+News!
+As of 17/10-2025 the output includes the feed as a structured array, allowing for easier manipulation, e.g. sorting and filtering items.

 _Note: This project was primarily created as part of a university course assignment and is therefore a learning exercise, rather than an actual module for public use.
 With that said, feel free to use the module as you wish._

 ## How does it work?